Merry Christmas & Happy New Year!

 Temporary Provisional Certificate

 The Temporary Provisional Certificate may be awarded to candidates under certain circumstances.
 This certificate allows candidates to teach while they take steps to complete the teacher preparation program.
-There are eight alternative paths to teacher certification as approved by the Education Professional Standards Board (EPSB).
+There are eight alternative paths to this certification as approved by the Education Professional Standards Board (EPSB).
 These alternative paths include:

 1. College Faculty Certification